jeffpar/pcjs/tools/disk/README.md

   - *imageInfo*: an object describing the type of disk (eg, "CHS") and other characteristics
   - *volTable*: an Array of VolInfo objects, one for each logical FAT volume on the disk (optional)
   - *fileTable*: an Array of FileInfo objects, one for each file across all FAT volumes on the disk (optional)
-  - *diskData*: an Array of sector data; for "CHS" disk images, the data is organized as an array of cylinders, heads, and sectors
+  - *diskData*: an Array of sector data; for "CHS" disk images, the data is organized as an array of sectors within an array of heads within an array of cylinders

 Older (PCjs 1.0) disk images were basically just an Array of sector data (what is now called the *diskData* object), without any other information.
 Such disk images are still supported, but all the disk images now stored on PCjs disk servers,